 "But you're a Dunmer."

 "Yes, I'm Dunmer and an outlander."
 Her angular face hardened for a moment, but then relaxed.
 "Just being Dunmer isn't enough for Morrowind.
 You have to be born here, too.
-I spent my first three years in the Imperial City."
+I spent my first five years in the Imperial City."

 "Just so long as you are potty trained."